 Additional Details for Pandemic Unemployment Assistance

-PUA will provide up to 39 weeks of benefits to many who historically have not qualified for unemployment benefits, such as self-employed workers, 1099 tax filers, part-time workers, and those who lack sufficient work history.
-Individuals who have exhausted all regular unemployment and any federal and state extensions also may be eligible for an additional 13 weeks of benefits with this program.
+PUA provides up to 50 weeks of benefits to many who historically have not qualified for unemployment benefits, such as self-employed workers, 1099 tax filers, part-time workers, and those who lack sufficient work history.
+Individuals who have exhausted all regular unemployment and any federal and state extensions also may be eligible for this program.

 PUA requires individuals to meet one of the following circumstances:

 - The individual has been diagnosed with COVID-19, or is experiencing symptoms and is seeking medical diagnosis;

 - A member of the individual’s household has been diagnosed with COVID-19;

 - The individual is providing care for a family member or member of the household who has been diagnosed with COVID-19;

 - A child or other person in the household for which the individual has primary caregiving responsibility is unable to attend school or another facility is closed as a direct result of the COVID-19 emergency, and the school or care is required for the individual to work;